keith-badulis/comet-enlistment-system/README.md

 Provide your own credentials for your first admin.

-### Adding new classes
+## Adding new classes

 Colleges, along with their respective degree programs can be created in the admin site.
-Click the 'Colleges' link from the 'Main' section to display the list of available classes and to add a new college or course
+Click the `Colleges` link from the `Main` section to display the list of available classes and to add a new college or course

 Before you add a class, the course must first be defined.
-Select the 'Courses' link from the 'Main' section to create your courses.
+Select the `Courses` link from the `Main` section to create your courses.
 The courses you add will be part of the course selection in your class.